 - Special deals that are only available to email subscribers?

-Another little tip to encourage your website visitors to convert is powering up your subscription form with a proper call-to-action.
+Another little tip to encourage your website visitors to convert is powering up your email capture form with a proper call to action.
 Think of the words that would fill you with excitement and the perception of accomplishment.
 In most cases, “Subscribe” or “Sign up” won’t make it to your list, will they?
 Here is a couple of ideas for you to start off:

 - “Join the tribe”